LiorItzhak/IntroComputerVisionCourseProject/README.md

 ### K Nearest Neighbors Classiffication

-This technique uses relatively small amount of data as "training date" the training data acts as an anchor throught it its classifing the new data
+This technique uses a relatively small amount of data as "training data."
+The training data acts as an anchor through it classifying the new data.

-the classification done by examining the distances between the new data and each of the labeled traind data then the classifcator choose the N (one or more) nearst neighbors of the new data and match its label to them (majority determining)
+The classification is done by examining the distances between the new data and each of the labeled trained data.
+Then the classifcator choose the N (one or more), nearest neighbors of the new data, and match its label to them (majority determining).

-because the output of the siamese network is one neuron that represents the 'distance' between the inputs and not the 'location' of the image at the space, I need to build custom made classifier
+Because the output of the Siamese-Network is one neuron that represents the 'distance' between the inputs and not the 'location' of the image at the space, I need to build a custom made classifier.

 ![KNN.png](images/KNN.png)